stefaneha/stefaneha.github.io/_teaching/3future.md

 ---
 title: "The future?
-Courses I would like to teach."
+Courses I would like to teach one day."
 collection: teaching
 ---